 Hydroseeding of seed types that are susceptible to damage during hydroseeding (e.g., large seeds or awned seeds) shall not be allowed.

-Seed shall be placed evenly across the full lateral extent of each seeding zone, except installed sod mats, so that seed reaches the lateral spatial extents of the zone.
+Seed shall be placed evenly across the full lateral extent of each seeding zoneso that seed reaches the lateral spatial extents of the zone.
 Seeding zones shall be provided as shp or CAD file to the selected contractor.

 Fertilizers are not allowed.